Mechanochemistry: Natural

 Earthquakes crush rocks across Earth's subsurface and on other tectonically active planets.
 Rivers also frequently abrade rocks, revealing fresh mineral surfaces and waves at a shore erode cliffs fracture rocks and abrade sediments.

 Similarly to rivers and oceans, the mechanical power of glaciers is evidenced by their impact on landscapes.
 As glaciers move downslope, they abrade rocks, generating fractured mineral surfaces that can partake in mechanochemical reactions.

+Mechanochemistry also plays important roles in biology and medicine, where mechanical forces influence molecular and cellular processes and cellular chemistry affects cell mechanics.
+For example, sickle cell anemia arises from a mutation in hemoglobin that causes polymerization under low-oxygen conditions, leading to mechanical deformation of red blood cells—a phenomenon first elucidated by Linus Pauling as a "molecular disease."
+More recently, studies of biomolecular condensates highlight a bidirectional interplay between mechanics and chemistry: mechanical forces can influence phase separation, while changes in condensate properties—such as crosslinking, viscosity, or temperature—can alter their mechanical behavior, impacting cellular function and biochemical reactions.
+Polymeric condensates are also emerging as a new frontier in materials science due to their mechanochemical features.

 Unnatural

 In laboratories, planetary ball mills are typically used to induce crushing to investigate natural processes.

 Mechanochemical transformations are often complex and different from thermal or photochemical mechanisms.
-Ball milling is a widely used process in which mechanical force is used to achieve chemical transformations.
+Ball milling and ResonantAcoustic Mixing (RAM) are widely used processes in which mechanical force is used to achieve chemical transformations.

 It eliminates the need for many solvents, offering the possibility that mechanochemistry could help make many industries more environmentally friendly.
 For example, the mechanochemical process has been used to synthesize pharmaceutically-attractive phenol hydrazones.